“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Elizabeth clutched the fence.
 “You have no right to pull that building down.”

 Jenna looked to the boards.
 “I don’t, but the new owner does and he wants it down.
-I’m just fulfilling a contract.”
+It’s just fulfilling a contract, innit?”

 Elizabeth growled.
 “I’ll sue you.
 Not Owen, you personally.
 Pull that construction missy.”

 Jenna pursed her lips and folded her arms.
-“Sorry hunz, but no can do.
+“No can do, Liz.
 You know I have all the papers in place, right?
 I wouldn’t be here otherwise.”

 “Pull this construction now,” Elizabeth ordered.